 Stonehenge and Bath

-Visit two UNESCO World Heritage Sites in a day
+Visit two amazing UNESCO World Heritage sites in a day

 Uncover the story of Stonehenge.
 Take in the unforgettable atmosphere of this World Heritage Site and best known prehistoric monument in Europe, visit the world-class exhibition to discover how the Stonehenge builders worked and walk amongst the Neolithic houses to experience how people lived 4500 years ago.
 If you are looking to visit a place that is both a unique and beautiful experience, Bath is the place to go!
 The stunning honey-coloured Georgian architecture is straight from a Jane Austen novel – highlights include the iconic Royal Crescent and the majestic Circus.
 Built for pleasure and relaxation, beautiful Bath has been a wellbeing destination since Roman times.
 The Roman Baths is one of the most popular heritage attractions in the UK.
 Bath’s compact, visitor-friendly centre is overflowing with street entertainment, places to eat and drink, plus some of the finest independent shops in Britain.